 The 2030 Agenda presents not just a set of targets and goals for 2030, but also the essential underpinning elements for the means and processes through which to attain these targets: it is only in this wider frame that the SDGs can correctly be termed a 'roadmap' or 'strategy'.
-Partnership, both at a global level - the "revitalised partnership for sustainable development" central to Goal 17 - and at a range of scales within and across issues and countries, are acknowledged as critical.
+Partnership, both at a global level - the "revitalised partnership for sustainable development" central to Goal 1711 - and at a range of scales within and across issues and countries, are acknowledged as critical.
 As the member states of the UN declared in September 2020, "today's challenges require cooperation not only across borders but also across the whole of society".
-A strand of UN work catalogues initiatives and partnerships, and builds and supports partnerships and the skills needed for successful partnerships, for example through the Partnership Accelerator programme.
+12 A strand of UN work catalogues initiatives and partnerships, 13 and builds and supports partnerships and the skills needed for successful partnerships, for example through the Partnership Accelerator programme.
+14

 These partnerships are a core element of a broader commitment in the 2030 Agenda to a "whole of society" approach to implementation.
 This idea has three critical components.
 First, it signifies that the SDGs affect all of society, so that all stakeholders need to be involved in achieving the SDGs.
 However, this leaves open the question of the roles of different stakeholder sectors that make up the "whole of society".
 Whilst noting the specific responsibilities of governments set out in the 2030 Agenda, participation must be broad, voluntary, and cooperative, with an emphasis on partnership.
 Thus, second, it signifies the 'whole of society's' involvement not just in implementing and delivering the SDGs, but in deciding how to do so.
 Third, this in turn reinforces the principle that "no one should be left behind", since it insists not just on 'leaving no one behind' as a matter of data disaggregation and policy design, but also as participation and voice within decision-making about how to achieve the SDGs.
 The "whole of society" approach, then, rests on meaningful and inclusive participation of all, including vulnerable and marginalised populations, in implementation and review.
-16
+16 assessment of stakeholder engagement practices in terms of inclusiveness, participation, and accountability.
+19 These ideas inform this report - including by influencing the wording of some questions aiming to track different aspects of engagement.
+The survey also drew on the wording from key sections of the 2030 Agenda that outlined commitments on stakeholder engagement.
+It is important to emphasize, too, that the 2030 Agenda is recognised as needing a "whole of government" approach to policy coherence and a "whole of world" approach to global cooperation - however, these issues are outside the focus of this study.

-Recognising this, UN DESA has worked to support stakeholder engagement in both implementation and review of the SDGs - recent resources include a practical guide and an online course for stakeholders, in cooperation with UNITAR.
-Focusing on the quality of engagement, UN DESA and UNDP have recently published a tool to facilitate the assessment of stakeholder engagement practices in terms of inclusiveness, participation, and accountability.
-These ideas inform this report - including
+Recognising this, UN DESA has worked to support stakeholder engagement in both implementation and review of the SDGs - recent resources include a practical guide17 and an online course for stakeholders, in cooperation with UNITAR.18 Focusing on the quality of engagement, UN DESA and UNDP have recently published a tool to facilitate the